Microphone Not Working on Windows 11? Here Is How to Fix It

 - Try a different cable or USB port

-- Try the mic on another computer
+- Test the mic on a different computer

-- Check for physical damage
+- Check for visible physical damage

 Final Thoughts

-Work through these steps calmly, testing after each one.
-Before buying a new mic, always try a quick check at mictest.net.
-Nine times out of ten, you will fix it without spending a dime.
+Before buying a new mic, always run a quick check at mictest.net.
+Nine times out of ten you will fix it without spending anything.